3 Days in Venice: Best Itinerary for First-Time Visitors

 Venice deserves at least three nights and preferably more so you can settle in and enjoy being a temporary Venetian.
 If time allows, rent an apartment and stay for a week.

-My most cherished memories of Venice are the ten days we spent there in September 2015 while Gregg had an exhibition of his paintings in a gallery overlooking the Grand Canal.
+My most cherished memories of Venice are the week I spent there a few years back while Gregg had an exhibition of his paintings in a gallery overlooking the Grand Canal.

 Poster for exhibition of Gregg Simpson’s work in Venice